-It’s only fitting that we start off with one of the oldest, tried-and-true methods of making money online:
+It’s only fitting that we start off with one of the oldest, tried-and-true methods (and my preferred way) of making money online:

 Why would they pay for that?

-Cuz for the most part, Tommy the Tow Truck Driver and Larry the Landscaper are clueless about how to get their websites on page one of Google.
+Cuz for the most part, both large and small businesses like Danny the Dentist and Larry the Landscaper are clueless about how to get their websites on page one of Google.

 Now, don’t get me wrong:

-Larry and Tommy might be highly skilled at their craft and do a great job of satisfying their customers.
+Danny and Larry might be highly skilled at their craft and do a great job of satisfying their customers.

-Especially on the internet.
+Especially on Google.
 And that’s where you come in.